 This post is inspired by a recent question on TripAdvisor about what to expect from a morning trial during the "days of the Palio".
-(Although similar in their approch, I will write about evening trials separately.
-For now, please see TOM'S TIPS within my Palio Schedule page.)
-The morning trials "officially" begin at 9:00 in … Continue reading The Morning Trial Experience: What to Expect
+(Morning and evening trials are similar in their approach.
+For more on the evening trials, please see TOM'S TIPS within my Palio Schedule page.)
+The morning trials "officially" begin at 9:00 … Continue reading The Morning Trial Experience: What to Expect

 (Updated May, 2022 for transition from Tiemme to Autolinee Toscane bus service.)
 It is common to visit Siena from nearby Florence (Firenze) by taking the train or bus, and either is recommended to avoid the hassles of driving (for those not used to it).
 While either approach works fine, the bus drops you directly at … Continue reading Florence (Firenze) to Siena by Regional Bus